yogeshthosare/ts/README.md

 I have maintained a queuesize and workers, data will be fetched into the queue and then safely saved into database by worker in background asynchronously.

-As stated in problem statement data is also stored in memory.
+Data is also stored in memory.
 Any request on second port fetches the data from in-memory if avalable else fetches it from database and dumps output line by line.

 Service is designed in structured way depending on the functionality of each component.

-I have used gorm library for better db performance.
+Have used gorm library for better db orm model support.

 Log file is maintained seperately.